Mbadi's mixed signals on PAYE proposals as he defends Finance Bill, 2026

-The changes which were supposed to have been effected by now through a Tax Laws (Amendment) Bill are suppose to increase tax free income from the current Sh24,000 a month to Sh30,000.
+The changes which were supposed to have been effected by now through a Tax Laws (Amendment) Bill are supposed to increase tax-free income from the current Sh24,000 a month to Sh30,000.

 Premium Article